dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 We can see how quickly this is converging towards `sqrt(2)`.

 Iterative methods come with a few built in problems.
 First, there is no a priori definition of when we are *done*.
 How close is close enough?
 In general - unlike the canned square root of two case - we don’t have the right answer lying around at hand.
 (The problems wouldn’t be much worth solving if we did.)
 Iterative methods therefore require *convergence criteria*.
-Typical criteria check that successive guesses have changed by sufficiently little, ie that `x_k+1 - x_k < (some amount)`.
+Typical criteria check that successive guesses have changed by sufficiently little, i.e. that `x_k+1 - x_k < (some amount)`.
 Fancier criteria include an absolute error check, i.e. a goal that the value of `f(x)` be sufficiently close to zero.
 SPICE users will be familiar with parameters of the form `reltol` and `abstol` (and family), short for relative and absolute tolerance, which serve as controls for these convergence criteria.

 Second, iterative methods will not necessarily converge - even if there is a right answer.
 Newton-Raphson and similar methods generally require a set of heuristics to help their chances.
 For many functions, Newton-style methods can succeed or fail based on a single crucial parameter: the initial guess.
 Circuits produce these situations all the time.
 Veteran circuit simulators will recognize these as *convergence failures*, usually packed with cryptic error messages (sometimes including at least *something* about “convergence”).
 Analog pros are used to applying a common set of simulation-tricks to make these go away.